kchodakova/Diploma-thesis/README.md

 This repository contains the code for my thesis analysis on e-commerce sales forecasting.

 The project focuses on analyzing historical sales data and building models to forecast future sales.

+Main Libraries Used in this Diploma Thesis:

+- pandas
+- numpy
+- matplotlib
+- scipy
+- prophet